Well, I survived anesthesia! Woohoo!

 So, I'll give you a rest today too.
 In lieu of a long post this week, here are 10 things I thought you might find interesting or enjoyable in your own rest or downtime:

 Watching The White Lotus on HBO Max.
 Although “late” to it, Brian and I binged its two seasons in three weeks.
 I find it more and more interesting in hindsight.
-It’s brilliantly written—seriously, the effortless social commentary and ability to infuse multiple belief and experiences in a fair, organic, and clever way, allowing us as viewers to gain perspective on different points of view has got the show still in the forefront of mind for me, even weeks later.
-It’s well-acted, the settings are sublime, the cinematography is incredible (just chill on the water lapping the camera shots, ya’ll); the characters are complex, and shows that even (some) terrible humans have good sides or soft spots.
+It’s brilliantly written — seriously, the effortless social commentary and ability to infuse multiple belief and experiences in a fair, organic, and clever way; allowing us as viewers to gain perspective on different points of view has got the show still in my mental forefront, even weeks later.
+It’s well-acted, the settings are sublime, the cinematography is incredible (just chill on the water lapping the camera shots, yo); the characters are complex, and it shows that even (some) terrible humans have good sides or soft spots.

 Absolutely loving the iWeigh podcast by Jameela Jamil.
 “A podcast against shame” that covers various topics.
 Frequent ones are on self-love, self-care, body positivity, and overcoming trauma, mis- and disinformation, and more.
 I highly recommend it for all women and gender non-conforming folks.
 But also for men from any background who respect women and ally with us.

-Also, watching Abbott Elementary on HBO Max.
+Also, watching Abbott Elementary on HBO Max with the family.
 It’s cute.

 I’m obsessed with dermatologist Dr. Dray’s YouTube Shorts and overall channel, as well.